Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Tiling by General Triangle or Kite

-If the midpoint of one edge of one $F$ is $\alpha^2\gamma^4$, then $f=48$ and the edges match only in half (therefore the tiling by $F$ is not edge-to-edge).
+If the midpoint of one edge of one $F$ is $\alpha^4\gamma^2$, then $f=48$ and the edges match only in half (therefore the tiling by $F$ is not edge-to-edge).
 Then it is easy to see that the tiling by $F$ is obtained from the regular octahedron by rotating half of the tiling by $\frac{1}{4}\pi$.
-This is equivalent to a flip of the half tiling.
-Then we get the barycentric subdivision of this flip modification.
+This is equivalent to the flip of the half tiling in Figure \ref{flip1}.
+Then we get the flip modification $FB_{\triangle}P_8$.

-For $f=60$, we have $\thin\alpha\thick\gamma\dash\gamma\thick$ in $\alpha\beta\gamma^5$.
+For $f=60$, we have $\thick\alpha\thin\alpha\thick\gamma\dash$ in $\alpha^5\beta\gamma$.
 This determines $T_1,T_2,T_3$ in the third of Figure \ref{3angleG}.
 Then $\beta_2\beta_3\cdots=\beta^6$ determines $T_4$.
-Then we get $\alpha_2\alpha_4\gamma_1\cdots=\alpha^2\gamma\cdots$, contradicting the AVC.
+Then we get $\alpha_1\gamma_2\gamma_4\cdots=\alpha\gamma^2\cdots$, contradicting the AVC.